Close-up of hydrated basil seeds with transparent mucilage coating in a glass

 Mucilage is a class of polysaccharides found in many plants.
 In seeds, it typically serves as a water-storage mechanism, helping the seed stay hydrated during germination in dry conditions.

 In basil seeds, the mucilage is concentrated in the outer seed coat, called the testa.
-The testa is very thin, almost like a skin, and it is this skin that swells and forms the gel when water is added.
+The testa is very thin and it is this skin that swells and forms the gel when water is added.

 The mucilage in basil seeds is composed mainly of xyloglucans and other complex polysaccharides.
 These chains have a strong affinity for water.
 When water molecules come into contact with them, hydrogen bonds form rapidly and the structure expands.